-However, more intensive weed control works around the remnant patch of Plains Grassland and associated threatened flora populations will occur in the south of the reserve (Figure 1).
-Vegetation management objectives for the western bank of the reserve south of the potential road crossing (i.e. around Habitat Zone 7 in Figure 1) will include the targeted reduction of all grassy and herbaceous weeds to less than 10% of the vegetation cover over the ten year timeframe of this plan.
+However, more intensive weed control works around the remnant patch of Plains Grassland and associated threatened flora populations will occur in the west of the reserve (Figure 1).
+Vegetation management objectives for the northern bank of the reserve on its western margin will include the targeted reduction of all grassy and herbaceous weeds to less than 10% of the vegetation cover over the ten year timeframe of this plan.

-Woody weeds such as Sweet Briar Rosa rubiginosa, Hawthorn Crataegus monogyna, and African Boxthorn Lycium ferocissimum do not currently occur within the reserve but do have the potential to become established if not appropriately managed.
+Woody weeds such as Sweet Briar Rosa rubiginosa, Hawthorn Crataegus monogyna, and African Boxthorn Lycium ferocissimum within the reserve will be managed to eliminate their occurrence within five years of the initiation of this plan.

-- Weed levels within the reserve will be monitoring every 2 years from the commencement date of this plan. - All woody weeds will be promptly eradiated from the reserve if regular monitoring shows that these species have become established. - Spanish Artichoke and Spear Thistle will be eradicated within the reserve within 2 years of the approval of this plan. - If regular monitoring shows the establishment of Lobed Needle-grass or other novel perennial grassy weeds then these will be promptly eradicated. - Areas or individuals of threatened flora species will be pegged to ensure that weed control contractors avoid accidental damage to them during management works. - Land on the western bank of the reserve, south of the potential road crossing (i.e. around Habitat Zone 7 in Figure 1) will be subject to more intensive weed control works to improve the existing habitat for threatened plant species and native vegetation.
+Weed levels within the reserve will be monitoring every 2 years from the commencement date of this plan.

+All woody weeds will be promptly eradiated from the reserve.

+Spanish Artichoke and Spear Thistle will be eradicated within the reserve within 2 years of the approval of this plan.

+If regular monitoring shows the establishment of Lobed Needle-grass or other novel perennial grassy weeds then these will be promptly eradicated.

+Areas or individuals of threatened flora species will be pegged to ensure that weed control contractors avoid accidental damage to them during management works.